dart-lang/sdk/runtime/vm/service/service.md

 ```
 class Object extends Response {
   // A unique identifier for an Object.
 Passed to the
   // getObject RPC to reload this Object.
   //
   // Some objects may get a new id when they are reloaded.
   string id;

-  // Every object has a corresponding Class in the VM.
+  // If an object is allocated in the Dart heap, it will have
+  // a corresponding class object.
+  //
+  // The class of a non-instance is not a Dart class, but is instead
+  // an internal vm object.
+  //
+  // Moving an Object into or out of the heap is considered a
+  // backwards compatible change for types other than Instance.
-  @Class class;
+  @Class class [optional];

   // The size of this object in the heap.
   //
+  // If an object is not heap-allocated, then this field is omitted.
+  //
   // Note that the size can be zero for some objects.
+In the current
+  // VM implementation, this occurs for small integers, which are
+  // stored entirely within their object pointers.
-  int size;
+  int size [optional];
 }
 ```